Bielik20/ng-lazy-forms/README.md

 }
 ```

 At the moment there is no Address class created.
-Don't worry we will take care of it soon.
+It will be added later in this tutorial.

-This Control is different as it creates `FormGroup` instead of `FormControl`.
+**AddressControl** is different as it creates `FormGroup` instead of `FormControl`.
 It also accepts an object as an input, not primitive.
 However, the biggest change is in the template.

 Create `src/app/lazy-controls/address/address-control.component.html`:

 ```html
 <div lazyForm [formGroup]="control">